Andersso/SM-WeaponModels/README.md

  * **Team-Fortress 2** - *Not recommended, see [Custom Weapons](https://forums.alliedmods.net/showthread.php?p=2105924) plugin instead.*

 ## Requirements
- * SourceMod 1.5 or higher
+ * SourceMod 1.6 or higher
- * A custom view model - see [How to create a custom view model](#how-to-create-a-custom-view-model)
+ * A view model should work optimally if these requirements are met:
+  - Matching activities used by the original model
+  - More than one fire animation
+  - Contains an arm-model (CS:GO)

 ##Adding a custom model in config
 The config file is located in the SourceMod config directory and is named weaponmodels_config.cfg